 The acacia-studded savannas of Kenya still harbor an abundance of large mammals found nowhere else on Earth.

 In Kenya's northern rangelands, we are using our collaborative approach to support the development of conservation agreements with local communities and landowners.
-Working with established local conservation partners such as the Lewa Wildlife Conservancy and Northern Rangelands Trust, we are focusing on landscapes that are large, that remain mostly intact, and that support large mammal migrations and rare species.
+Working with established local conservation partners such as the Lewa Wildlife Conservancy and Northern Rangelands Trust (NRT) to build community capacity in governance, natural resource management, and sustainable enterprises.